Generic Name: etanercept (ee-TAN-er-sept - szzs)

 - Do not remove the needle cover on the prefilled syringe or pen while allowing the medicine to reach room temperature.
-Remove this immediately before use.
+Remove this just before use.
 Do not shake the medicine.

 - Check the liquid in the syringe or pen.
 It should be clear and colorless to slightly yellow, and may have small white particles.
-If it is cloudy, discolored, or has large particles, do not use it.
+If it is cloudy, discolored, or has large particles in it, do not use it.